BoutonJones.com

 By default, the Title (Metadata) is empty and the PDF is set to display the File Name instead of the Title (Style).

-You must manually enter the Title and set Show to display the Document Title.
+You must manually enter the Title. you musy also set the Show setting to display the Document Title.

 1. Open the PDF in Adobe Acrobat.